pulges/coding-style-from-working-to-art/Architecture/Understanding_your_client_and_user.md

 to ask who sent it?
 Also keep in mind that there is not a quaranteed overlap between end-user groups.
 Quite often there are features specific to just one group that is not available to others and it is not a strict hierarchy that who pays more gets more.

 Development team is often forgotten from the list of actual codebase consumers, but it is a huge mistake.
+Your team is probably most deeply involved client of your codebase.
+You'll probably have to focus your architecture more on your own teams needs, while also matchinh other clients requirements, when you plan to maintain the project for a long time.